bwmabe/acerC720-script/README.md

 	* I'm not smart enough to figure out how to automate it

-All config files and all scripts in the 'scripts' directory were **NOT** written by me.
+Everything in here, besides 'c720-opensuse.sh' was **NOT** written by me.
-I took theme from here, https://forums.opensuse.org/showthread.php/503763-Install-OpenSUSE-13-2-on-a-Acer-chromebook-c720
+I took them from here, https://forums.opensuse.org/showthread.php/503763-Install-OpenSUSE-13-2-on-a-Acer-chromebook-c720